quicwg/base-drafts/draft-ietf-quic-recovery.md

 * PADDING frames do cause packets containing them to count towards bytes in flight, but do not elicit acknowledgement.

-* In flight packets are those that contain at least one retransmittable frame or at least one PADDING frame.
-All in flight packets count towards bytes in flight.
+* In-flight packets are those that contain at least one retransmittable frame or at least one PADDING frame.
+All in-flight packets count towards bytes in flight.

 * Cryptographic handshake data is sent in CRYPTO frames, and uses the